hengfei-wang/hengfei-wang.github.io/_news/announcement_6.md

 related_posts: false
 ---

-"TextGaze: Gaze-Controllable Face Generation with Natural Language" is accepted in ACM Multimedia 2024.
+One paper is accepted in ACM Multimedia 2024.